Read This First

 Prompt 1: Create a list of key terms in this content.
 Include their definitions.
 Provide a summary of the content, then assess it for factual accuracy, logical coherence, and testability.

-The central claim is this: In this podcast episode, Jim interviews Zak Stein, an educator and futurist focused on bringing sanity and justice to education.
+In plain terms: In this podcast episode, Jim interviews Zak Stein, an educator and futurist focused on bringing sanity and justice to education.

-The added editorial insight is that a map is an argument about importance.
+A map is an argument about importance.
 What it puts at the center, what it treats as derivative, and what it leaves unstable all shape how Zak Stein on Complexity will be understood.

 Hierarchical Complexity